pbright/django-videoplayer/src/video_player/GOTCHAS.md

    meddle with other css properties on ancestors of the video element, such as transforms.

-7. Videos set to loop may not loop on your local runserver, as runserver doesn't support partial content requests. http://stackoverflow.com/questions/8088364/html5-video-will-not-loop
+7. Videos set to loop may not loop on Django's runserver, as runserver doesn't support partial content requests. http://stackoverflow.com/questions/8088364/html5-video-will-not-loop

+8. Seeking using the progress bar may not work on Django's runserver.